NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 • Decreasing the likelihood of sexually transmitted diseases (STDs) such as AIDS, hepatitis, and gonorrhoea by creating awareness about their prevention and transmission.

-• Fostering information about family planning and birth control assists in population control and enhances societal well-being.
+• Gaining information about family planning and birth control assists in population control and enhances society's well-being.

 Question 2.
-Suggest the aspects of reproductive health which need to be given special attention in the present scenario.
+Suggest the aspects of reproductive health that need to be given special attention in the present scenario.

 Answer: